Undergraduate Course: Field Zoology 3 (BILG09017)

-The first two days of the field course are based around the collection and identification of specimens from different marine environments to teach diversity and higher-order systematics.
+The first two days of the field course are based around the collection and identification of specimens from different marine environments to teach diversity, higher-order systematics and diversity gradients.
 During the second part of the field course, students undertake a group project to answer a specific set of questions using a combination of field and/or laboratory studies on field-caught specimens.
 A wide range of habitats on the island is used for these projects.
 At the end of the week, groups present their results to the class and after the field course students write individual project reports for assessment.
 Throughout, the emphasis is on how to solve novel problems in the context of field studies and on the wide range of techniques which may be applied.

-The assessment is based on a group project design (during the field course; 10% of total course mark), a project report (written individually and submitted soon after the end of the Easter break; 50% of total course mark), and an exam (40% of total course mark).
+The assessment is based on a group project design (during the field course), a project report (written individually and submitted soon after the end of the Easter break), and an exam.

-Requirement for Ecology Honours and Zoology Honours: Field Zoology is normally required for Ecology and Zoology Honours.
+Requirement for Ecology Honours and Zoology Honours: Field Zoology is ¿normally required¿ for Ecology and Zoology Honours.
 Exemptions may be granted for students who have done other field courses (e.g. in Geoscience).
-There is a cost of about £200 for the field course.
+There is a cost of about £150 for the field course.

 Course Delivery Information

 |Academic year 2016/17, Not available to visiting students (SS1)